 Boost your Immune System this Cold & Flu Season, Naturally

 It’s that time again, the dreaded cold and flu season!
-Many people opt to get a flu shot.
-This year, there is concerns the flu vaccine may not be effective against all virus strains.
-Fortunately, our body has excellent defense mechanisms to protect us from these harmful viruses and bacteria.
-Its time to start boosting your immune system….
-Naturally!!!
+Here are ways to support your immune system naturally.
 Many of the suggestions I have listed are herbs or botanicals you can find in your kitchen cupboard.
 Lets start with the basics, as these really do work.

 Our best defense against these nasty infections is to support our body’s natural defenses through lifestyle, nutrition, and supplements.